 2. Standards of employment

-Unlike the US, where employment is largely governed by federal standards that individual states can choose to expand on, both the federal and provincial governments in Canada oversee distinct types of employment regulations.
+Unlike the US, where employment is primarily governed by federal standards that individual states can choose to expand on, Canada's federal and provincial governments oversee distinct types of employment regulations.

-Federal government payroll standards, for example, apply to employees of federally regulated industries and workplaces (like banks, post offices, and the public service sector).
+Canadian federal payroll standards, for example, apply to employees of federally regulated industries and workplaces, such as banks, post offices, and the public service sector.

 3. Statutory holidays

-Depending on which province you’ll be operating in, you may also be responsible for paying out extra compensation to employees who work on statutory holidays.
+Depending on which province you’ll be operating in, you may also be responsible for paying extra compensation to employees working on statutory holidays.

 4. Vacation pay

-The concept of vacation pay may also be unfamiliar since it’s not a legal requirement in the US.
+The concept of vacation pay may also be unfamiliar to American businesses since it’s not a legal requirement in the US.
 Under the provincial payroll laws in Canada, however, your business must provide paid vacation to employees each year.

 While regulations vary by province, vacation pay typically starts at 10 days annually and increases based on the number of years an individual works for the same employer.